 I created a multi-sensory, interactive display to illustrate the problems faced by besieged garrisons in siege warfare and the foodstuffs that some people reportedly ate to stay alive.
 I also challenged the public to reflect critically on reports of cannibalism on the First Crusade and whether we can rely on medieval chronicles to be transparent windows into the past.

-I am one of the PGR leads for the 'War and Peace' research cluster at the university.
-I also sit on the School of History's Research and Postgraduate Committee, the Student Taught Education Committee and the IMS Staff-Student forum.
+I was one of the PGR leads for the 'War and Peace' research cluster at the university.
+I have also sat on the School of History's Research and Postgraduate Committee, the Student Taught Education Committee and the IMS Staff-Student forum.

 I graduated from Lancaster University in 2009 with a BA (Hons.) in History.
 During my studies I received the Austin Woolrych Scholarship and Queen's Scholarship for outstanding academic performance.
 After several years in the world of work, I returned to higher education in 2012 (funded by an Arts and Humanities Research Council Studentship), receiving an MA (Distinction) in Medieval History from the University of Leeds in 2013.
 My current studies are funded by a studentship from the School of History at the University of Leeds.